 It will create a framework for the development, conservation and change needed to secure lasting regeneration gains for the town.

 What we are doing now - Modifications following Public Examination

 Point us in the right direction...

-The council submitted its Development Management DPD and Morecambe AAP on Friday 13 December 2013 for independent examination.
 You can view the policy documents and supporting information on our Submission Documents page .
-Hard copies of the Submission documents are available at both Lancaster and Morecambe Town Halls and at local public libraries during normal working hours
+Hard copies of the Submission documents are available at both Lancaster and Morecambe Town Halls and at local public libraries during normal working hours.

 The council invited representations to the soundness of the Morecambe Area Action Plan DPD and Development Management between 10 October to Thursday 21 November 2013.
 The council is inviting representations on their soundness.